 Airlines In Turkey And Dubai Cleared From Laptop Ban

-Two airlines in the Middle East say they have been exempted from a two-month-old ban on carrying large electronic devices aboard direct flights to the United States.
+Two airlines in the Middle East say they have been exempted from a 2-month-old ban on carrying large electronic devices aboard direct flights to the United States.

 Emirates, the Middle East's largest long-haul airline, said in a statement Wednesday that the ban was lifted, "effective immediately," on Emirates' flights from Dubai International Airport to the U.S. Also on Wednesday, Turkish Airlines announced the ban was no longer in place for its travelers departing the Istanbul Ataturk Airport for American destinations.

-U.S.-bound flights out on Etihad Airlines of Abu Dhabi International Airport were cleared Sunday.
+U.S.-bound flights out of Etihad Airlines of Abu Dhabi International Airport were cleared Sunday.
 (Etihad is the only airline with direct flights to the U.S. out of Abu Dhabi International.)
 The news suggests all three airports have met newly heightened standards by American security officials, according to the Associated Press.

-As NPR has reported, The Department of Homeland Security instituted the rule against bringing electronic devices larger than a smartphone into airplane cabins in March, citing no specific threat but pointing to continued efforts by terrorists to target aviation by installing explosives in consumer products.
+As NPR has reported, the Department of Homeland Security instituted the rule against bringing electronic devices larger than a smartphone into airplane cabins in March, citing no specific threat but pointing to continued efforts by terrorists to target aviation by installing explosives in consumer products.
 The ban did allow for larger electronics to be stowed in checked luggage.

-The D.H.S. order affected 10 airports in eight countries in the Middle East and North Africa (Turkey, United Arab Emirates, Saudi Arabia, Qatar, Kuwait, Jordan, Egypt and Morocco).
+The Department of Homeland Security order affected 10 airports in eight countries in the Middle East and North Africa (Turkey, United Arab Emirates, Saudi Arabia, Qatar, Kuwait, Jordan, Egypt and Morocco).
 As NPR's Greg Myre noted, unlike the list of largely poor and troubled countries included in the Trump administration's controversial travel ban, the laptop ban targeted eight stable, in some cases wealthy, American allies.
 "You think of these countries on the airline list, and you're talking about a wealthy businessman, jet setting around the world," Greg said.

 The ban did not affect U.S. carriers flying from the 10 airports.
 In the cases of the airports in Istanbul and Dubai, Turkish Airlines and Emirates are, respectively, the only airlines operating direct flights to the U.S.